 iSTAT Point of Care Testing

-MCH nurses utilize iSTAT to perform point of care testing.
+NCH nurses utilize iSTAT to perform point of care testing.
 The iSTAT is a portable machine not much bigger than a phone that is brought to the bedside for patient lab testing.
 With 0.1 cc of blood the nurse can run labs such as blood gas, lactic acid, electrolytes and the results are available within 120 seconds.
 The results are then downloaded into the patients computer database and available to the entire health care team.

-MCH nurses also utilize bar-coding technology for laboratory testing.
+NCH nurses also utilize bar-coding technology for laboratory testing.
 As with the medication bar-coding system, Soft ID allows the nurse to simplify the lab collection process through bar-code management.
 The nurse/phlebotomist scans the child’s ID band, lab slip and lab collection container ensuring the right lab for the right patient.

 Get Well :) Network